medplum/medplum/README.md

 ### Writing documentation or blog content

 Did you learn how to do something using Medplum that wasn't obvious on your first try?
-By contributing your new knowledge to our documentation, you cna help others who might have a similar use case!
+By contributing your new knowledge to our documentation, you can help others who might have a similar use case!

 Our documentation is hosted on [medplum.com/docs](/docs), but it is built from [Markdown](https://www.markdownguide.org/) files in our [`docs` package](https://github.com/medplum/medplum/tree/main/packages/docs/docs).